 Utilities

-- Deluge — Torrent client with web interface.
+• Deluge — Torrent client with a web interface.

 The Patterns

 One service, one directory, one compose file.
-Resist the temptation to put everything in a single docker-compose.yml.
-At 25+ services, monolithic compose files become unmanageable.
+Resist the urge to put everything in a single docker-compose.yml — past a couple dozen services, monolithic compose files become unmanageable.

-Volumes, not bind mounts, for persistent data.
-Unless you need direct filesystem access (like serving static files), named volumes are cleaner.
+Named volumes for persistent data.
+Unless you need direct filesystem access (like serving static files), named volumes are cleaner than bind mounts.

-Restart policies matter. restart: unless-stopped for everything.
-If the host reboots, your services come back.
-If you explicitly stop a container, it stays stopped.
+Restart policies matter. restart: unless-stopped on everything.
+If the host reboots, the services come back; if I explicitly stop one, it stays stopped.

-Back up the data directories.
-The compose files are replaceable — they're in Git.
+Back up the data, not the config.
+The compose files are replaceable — they live in Git.
 The data volumes are not.
-Back them up.
-Test restores.
-I use a combination of local snapshots and encrypted off-site copies.
+Back them up, and test the restores.
+I use local snapshots plus encrypted off-site copies.

 See Docker Patterns for more operational detail.

 This entire stack runs on hardware I own.
-The electricity bill is real.
-The maintenance is real.
-But the trade-off is clear: none of these services can be taken from me by a vendor decision, a pricing change, or an acquisition.
-My passwords, my code, my media, my home automation, my AI inference — all on my metal.
+The electricity bill is real and the maintenance is real — but so is the trade-off: none of it can be taken away by a vendor decision, a pricing change, or an acquisition.
+My passwords, my code, my media, my home automation, my AI inference — all on my own metal.

 That's the stack.
 It took years to get here.
 Start with one service and grow.